dhis2/dhis2-docs/src/developer/web-api/metadata.md

 }
 ```

-Two of these properties are possible to update, which are the description and keywords, using the resource below.
+Two of these properties are possible to update, they are the description and keywords, using the resource below.

     PUT /api/icons